Welcome to today's edition of the Rush 24-7 podcast.

 I have a montage here, folks.

-As the news was breaking yesterday, this is before anybody had the uh the benefit of hindsight.
+As the news was breaking yesterday, this is before anybody had the benefit of hindsight.

 And the universal opinion was that these air marshals had no choice, especially after 9-11.

-Everybody that you're gonna hear on this montage is talking before all was known.
+Everybody that you're going to hear on this montage is talking before all was known.

-This is this is before hindsight, before they had a chance to go back and revise their remarks.
+This is before hindsight, before they had a chance to go back and revise their remarks.

 And most of these people you will hear say that the right thing happened based on the information present.

-And the air marshal did not want to take a chance that he's harmless, not after 9-11, no way.
+And the air marshal did not want to take a chance that he's harmless, not after 9-11.

 I want to ask you if that scenario sounds familiar to you in any way.